Population-level Task-evoked Functional Connectivity via Fourier Analysis: Simulations

-Let $(\rho_{12}, \rho_{23})=(\varrho_{12}, \varrho_{23})=(0.4, 0.6)$, indicating weak ($0.4$) or strong ($0.6$) connectivity between the two node pairs.
-We use sample sizes $n=50$ and $308$ to illustrate the performance in different sample sizes, where 308 is the size of the HCP data set.
-PtFCs estimated by the ptFCE algorithm are denoted by $(\widehat{\rho}_{12}, \widehat{\rho}_{23})$.
-For each simulated data set, applying all FC estimation methods, we obtain estimates $\{(\widehat{\rho_{ij}}, \hat{\rho}^{betaS}_{ij, mean}, \cdots, \hat{\rho}^{Coh}_{ij, median})\vert i<j\}_{i,j=1}^3$.
-For each method, we evaluate whether it can identify the ``weak vs. strong" pattern.
-For example, our proposed ptFCE algorithm is effective if $\widehat{\rho}_{12} < \widehat{\rho}_{23}$.
-We repeat this procedure 500 times.
-The rates of correct identification of the connectivity patterns across 500 simulations are presented in Table \ref{table: identification rate}.
-When synthetic BOLD signals are from the mechanism compatible with the definition of ptFCs - Mechanism 1, our ptFCE algorithm performs overwhelmingly better than other methods.
-If the synthetic signals are from the mechanism motivated by Pearson correlations - Mechanism 2, our proposed algorithm still provides a good identification rate and is better than the coherence analysis.
-Importantly, it is unlikely that the true data generating process in task-fMRI follows the second data generating process.
+When synthetic BOLD signals are from the mechanism compatible with the definition of ptFCs --- Mechanism 1, our ptFCE algorithm performs overwhelmingly better than other methods.
+If the synthetic signals are from the mechanism motivated by Pearson correlations --- Mechanism 2, our proposed algorithm still provides a good identification rate and is better than the coherence analysis.
+Importantly, it is unlikely that the true data-generating process in task-fMRI follows the second data-generating process.
 Mechanism 2 implies the effect of task disappears as soon as the task is absent.
-However, it is known that there is a delay in brain response associated with time needed by brain vasculature to respond to the decrease in oxygen (\cite{lindquist2008statistical}).
+However, it is known that there is a delay in brain response associated with time needed by brain vasculature to respond to the decrease in oxygen \citep{lindquist2008statistical}.
 Even in this unrealistic scenario, our proposed method is comparable with others.
 Naive Pearson correlation and coherence analysis are designed to measure FC evoked by both the task of interest and nuisance tasks.
-In contrast, beta-series regression, task Pearson correlations, and ptFCE are developed for quantifying FC evoked by specific tasks of interest.
-Hence, only beta-series regression, task Pearson correlations, and ptFCE algorithms are useful when estimating task-evoked FC.
-Additionally, task Pearson correlation model assumes that the effect of task of interest disappears immediately when the task is absent.
+In contrast, beta-series regression, task Pearson correlations, and ptFCE are developed for quantifying the FC evoked by specific tasks of interest.
+Hence, only beta-series regression, task Pearson correlations, and ptFCE algorithms are useful when estimating the FC evoked by specific tasks of interest.
+Additionally, the task Pearson correlation model assumes that the effect of task of interest disappears immediately when the task is absent.
 Hence, because of the delay in brain response, task Pearson correlations may be biased.
 Lastly, Table \ref{table: identification rate} shows that ptFCE performs better than the beta-series regression for data from Mechanism 1.

+In addition, we compare the MLM-based approach described in Section \ref{section: Estimation} with our proposed ptFCE algorithm.
+The implementation of the MLM-based approach is as follows.